-Our Career Counselors will work with you at all stages of your professional development to help with a variety of needs.
+Our Career Consultants will work with you at all stages of your professional development to help with a variety of needs.
 Whether you are in the process of choosing a major, changing a major, choosing a career, writing a résumé, exploring internship opportunities, or preparing for an interview, please let us help you.

 Our Web site is intended to give you an overview of our services and to help you navigate your college experience, but the best way to achieve your dreams is to work closely with us and you can do that by making an appointment with your Career Counselor.

 Confused about your major?
 Not sure where you can go with your major?
 Don't have a major?
 Stop in Career Services and talk with a counselor.
 We are open Monday thru Friday 8:30am-5pm, G52 Student Union.